Note: This blog was originally published on January 26, 2018. It has been updated for relevancy and accuracy.

 - Finding brand evangelists: Developing case studies involves approaching several of your past customers and getting them to participate.
 The process will allow you to discern clients that are willing to vouch for your brand or service to others.

-Here are the 5 steps to follow in order to write a case study for your manufacturing business:
+4 steps to follow in order to write a case study for your manufacturing business

 #1) Tell a great story.
 We mentioned it before, but it bears repeating: storytelling plays a significant role in manufacturing content marketing.
 Case studies make storytelling simple.
 These are the stories about the challenges your customers faced and how your manufacturing product or service helped them overcome it.